aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

 ### **How to AutoFit Rows for Merged Cells**

 With Aspose.Cells, it is possible to autofit rows even for cells that have been merged using the [**AutoFitterOptions**](https://reference.aspose.com/cells/nodejs-cpp/autofitteroptions) API.
-The [**AutoFitterOptions**](https://reference.aspose.com/cells/nodejs-cpp/autofitteroptions) class provides [**AutoFitterOptions.getAutoFitMergedCellsType()**](https://reference.aspose.com/cells/nodejs-cpp/autofitteroptions/#getAutoFitMergedCellsType--) property that can be used to autofit rows for merged cells. [**AutoFitterOptions.getAutoFitMergedCellsType()**](https://reference.aspose.com/cells/nodejs-cpp/autofitteroptions/#getAutoFitMergedCellsType--) accepts [**AutoFitMergedCellsType**](https://reference.aspose.com/cells/nodejs-cpp/autofitmergedcellstype) enumerable which has the following members.
+The [**AutoFitterOptions**](https://reference.aspose.com/cells/nodejs-cpp/autofitteroptions) class provides the `getAutoFitMergedCellsType()` method that can be used to autofit rows for merged cells. `getAutoFitMergedCellsType()` accepts the `AutoFitMergedCellsType` enumeration, which has the following members.

 - None: Ignore merged cells.
 - FirstLine: Only expands the height of the first row.
 - LastLine: Only expands the height of the last row.
-- EachLine: Only expands the height of each row.
+- EachLine: Expands the height of each row.

 ```javascript
 const path = require("path");